cjkvi/HanaMinAFDKO/README.md

-This is an [AFDKO](http://www.adobe.com/devnet/opentype/afdko.html) version of [Hanazono Mincho](https://fonts.jp/) Fonts, covering *ALL* CJK Unified and Compatibility Idegraphs up to Extension E (ISO/IEC 10646:2014).
+This is an [AFDKO](http://www.adobe.com/devnet/opentype/afdko.html) version of [Hanazono Mincho](https://fonts.jp/) Fonts, covering *ALL* CJK Unified and Compatibility Idegraphs up to Extension F (ISO/IEC 10646:2017).

 ## Description